alirezadizaji/T-GRAB/README.md

    ```

 #### Running Experiments
-Each task provides an `all_in_one.sh` script, which comes pre-configured with default values for three types of variables.
-You can modify these variables as needed to customize your experiments:
+For each task, two script files are provided: `slurm.sh` for submitting batches of jobs via Slurm, and `bash.sh` for running experiments sequentially.
+Both scripts list all the required method configurations and come pre-configured with default values for three types of variables, which you can modify to customize your experiments:

 1. **Running-specific Variables** (common across all tasks):
    ```bash